| Moleculin Biotech, Inc. (NASDAQ: MBRX) Breaking News -

 agreements with The University of Texas System on behalf of the M.D.
 Anderson

-enrollment has opened for a physician-sponsored clinical trial of WP1066 for the
+Cancer Center, today announced enrollment has opened for a physician-sponsored clinical trial of WP1066 for the

 treatment of glioblastoma and brain metastases in adults.